 - Calls upon Congress to remove the cap on Social Security taxes so that all contribute the same percentage of earnings to the trust fund, and to tax unearned income (capital gains and investment income) on the same basis as wages and salaries;

-- Demands that our congressional representatives, candidates, the President, and respective state legislators reject all schemes to undermine, destroy or weaken our existing private and public-sector pension systems;
+- Demands our elected officials reject all schemes to undermine our existing private and public-sector pension systems;

 - Urges locals and regions to actively support struggles to defend the pensions and retirement benefits of both public and private sector workers that are under attack;

-- Calls for the union at all levels to deepen discussions and coalition building with other unions, senior citizen organizations and allies including Alliance for Retired Americans, Center for Economic and Policy Research, Social Security Works, National Committee to Preserve Social Security and Medicare, and other potential allies to build a broad movement for universal retirement security;
+- Calls for the union at all levels to deepen discussions and coalition building with other unions, senior citizen organizations and allies including Alliance for Retired Americans, Social Security Works, National Committee to Preserve Social Security and Medicare, and other potential allies to build a broad movement for universal retirement security;

 - Calls upon Congress to require that all public-sector workers are covered by Social Security.